 Hair transplant surgery can be effective for treating female hair loss.
 Additionally, Rogaine for women (minoxidil) can be used to help regrowth.
 The drug Propecia and similar DHT blocking drugs should not be taken or even handled by women due to the high risk of birth defects.

 Hair transplantation is more expensive than a hair piece or some alternative treatments.
-However considering that the results are permanent, most people consider it a good investment in their future happiness.
+However, considering that the results last indefinitely, most people consider it a good investment in their future happiness.

 Estimate of costs: